 - Ensure that you check the ingredients before purchasing any skincare products.
 Harmful chemicals can cause discoloration on your face.
 In essence, avoid purchasing skincare products that contain harmful chemicals.

 - Avoid sleeping with your makeup on.
 Going to bed with your makeup can cause severe damage to your skin.

 Yes, it would.
 Although it would take a while, with consistent treatment, it would slowly fade away.

 What diet can help get rid of Melasma?

 You should eat fruits and vegetables that are very rich in Vitamin C and flavonoids.
 This type of diet can help your hyperpigmentation to clear faster.
 Your diet should typically include fruits like orange, avocado, pawpaw, broccoli, carrots, and peppers, to mention a few.

 Can retinol darken skin?

 Although retinol helps increase the rate at which dead skin cell falls, it creates a lag time before new skin comes to the surface of your face.
 As a result, it exposes your skin before it is even ready and makes it more prone to discoloration.
-In essence, if the retinol you’re using is too potent, you stand at the risk of hyperpigmentation and discoloration.
-It would be best if you start with retinol that has 0.3 – 0.5% concentration strength.
+In essence, if the retinol you’re using is too potent, you risk hyperpigmentation and discoloration.
+It would be best if you start with retinol, which has 0.3 – 0.5% concentration strength.